amethyst/amethyst/book/src/appendices/c_feature_gates.md

 ## Float representation

 We're using the `Float` type in Amethyst to hide the precision of the floating-point numbers.
-This allows to switch to 64-bit precision without breaking code.
+This allows switching to 64-bit precision without breaking code.
 To do that, you can simply enable the `float64` feature.

 ## Using Amethyst testing utility